 7) Use Hydrogen Peroxide

 Try using a 3 percent hydrogen peroxide solution in a spray bottle.
-Spray it onto the wooden surface and then wipe it off with a damp cloth.
+Spray it onto the wooden surface and wipe it off with a damp cloth.
 Make sure you dry the area well with a clean, dry cloth.

 8) Air the Wood

-Ensure that you leave the wood open to the air as much as possible whether or not you are trying these other cleaning tips.
-Leave cupboard doors and drawers open and keep a piece of furniture outside on a sunny day to air it out.
+Ensure that you leave the Wood open to the air as much as possible whether or not you are trying these other cleaning tips.
+Leave cupboard doors and drawers open, and keep a piece of Furniture outside on a sunny day to air it out.

-9) Keep Coffee Grounds in the Furniture
+9) Keep Coffee Grounds on the Furniture